ixaxaar/monoid.space/src/Lean/functions.md

 Curly braces `{}` denote implicit arguments in Lean.
 Values of implicit arguments are derived from other argument values and types by solving type equations.
 You don't have to apply them explicitly (though they can be explicitly passed like `@function_name α`).

 This function takes a type as a parameter `α`, and thus can work on `List`s of any type `α`.
-This feature of functions is called "parametric polymorphism".
+This feature of functions is called "parametric polymorphism", more on that later.

 ### Dependent Pattern Matching